ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

          is much more easier and compatible with nspire_emu.
  Hook:
   - NEW: the program format is not specific to an OS or hardware version anymore
+  - NEW: syscalls can be called in thumb state
  Tools:
   - NEW: startup code relocates the program.
 You can now use C global variables.
   - NEW: option --no-startup for nspire-ld